MAIF/project-template/readme.md

-:warning: **This is a template projet to open source your code, more detail [here](https://github.com/MAIF/project-template/wiki/Open-sourcing-your-project)** :warning:
+:warning: **This is a template projet to open source your code, more details [here](https://github.com/MAIF/project-template/wiki/Open-sourcing-your-project)** :warning:

 # Your project